lukso-network/docs/docs/learn/digital-assets/create-nft-collection/create-nft-collection-lsp8.md

 ---
-sidebar_label: '🗃 Create an NFT Collection with LSP8'
+sidebar_label: '🗃 Collection with LSP8'
-sidebar_position: 6
+sidebar_position: 3
 description: Learn how to create an NFT Collection on LUKSO using LSP8 Identifiable Digital Asset standard.
 ---